Alexander III visit to Baku

-The visit to Baku of the Emperor of the Russian Empire Alexander III Alexandrovich, Empress Maria Feodorovna and their children, Nikolai Alexandrovich and Georgy Alexandrovich, took place on 8 (20) - 9 (21) October 1888.
+The visit to Baku of the Emperor of the Russian Empire, Alexander III Alexandrovich, Empress Maria Feodorovna and their children, Nikolai Alexandrovich and Georgy Alexandrovich, took place on 8 (20) - 9 (21) October 1888.
 This was the first and only visit of the Russian monarchs to Baku.

-By the time the Emperor and his family arrived to Baku, the city had already been the administrative center of the Baku province for 29 years and was considered, if not the first, then at least the second city in the Caucasus in terms of the number of inhabitants.
+By the time the Emperor and his family arrived in Baku, the city had already been the administrative center of the Baku province for 29 years and was considered, if not the first, then at least the second city in the Caucasus in terms of the number of inhabitants.
 So, in 1888, according to the investigations begun by the police, up to 80 thousand people lived in Baku, most of them were Azerbaijanis (“Aderbeyjan Tatars” in the terminology of that time).
-The income of Baku in 1886 reached 327 thousand rubles, and the main source of it was the fee for the unloading goods at the quays of the city (up to 90 thousand rubles).
+The income of Baku in 1886 reached 327 thousand rubles, and the main source of it was the fee for the unloading of goods at the quays of the city (up to 90 thousand rubles).

 8 October 1888

-The imperial train arrived to Baku on Saturday, 8 (20) October 1888 at 2 pm.
+The imperial train arrived in Baku on Saturday, 8 (20) October 1888 at 2 pm.
 A standard flew over the Governor's House, and a salute was heard from the battery and ships.
 The railway station was decorated with flags and plants.
 All the pillars were entwined with greenery, which was brought from Lankaran.

 On the station's platform, the imperial family was greeted by the Baku Vice-Governor, the actual State Councilor, I.A.
 Benislavsky, the Chief Commander of the Ports and the Commander of the Baku Port, Rear Admiral V. Ya.
-Bal, the Chief of Police Lieutenant, I. A. Deminsky, and the Mayor, S. I. Despot-Zenovich, and the Councilors of the Duma.
+Bal, the Chief of Police Lieutenant, I. A. Deminsky, the Mayor, S. I. Despot-Zenovich, and the Councilors of the Duma.
 The Emperor and his family went around the representatives of the city and received the bread and salt on a silver platter.
 The mayor Despot-Zenovich made a welcoming speech.

-Later, the ladies of the Baku society introduced themselves to the Empress Maria Feodorovna, and the wife of the Governor of the Province presented the empress with a bouquet of flowers.
+Later, the ladies of the Baku society introduced themselves to the Empress Maria Feodorovna, and the wife of the Governor of the Province presented the empress with a bouquet.
 Among the ladies were Muslim women in rich brocade national costumes.
-The Mayor presented the Empress with a bouquet of flowers in a golden port-bouquet, on which, on one side, “1888, Baku” was depicted in enamel, and on the other, Her Majesty's monogram made of diamonds.
+The Mayor presented the Empress with a bouquet in a golden port-bouquet, on which, on one side, “1888, Baku” was depicted in enamel, and on the other, Her Majesty's monogram made of diamonds.
 Masses of people in colorful costumes stood on the streets.
 The whole city was decorated with flags, even phaetons and carts were driven around decorated with flags.